olx-inc/octopush/README.md

 Installation
 ------------
+You can check the docker-environment folder and follow instructions on how to run it on Docker o Manually following these instrucions:
 Octopush is built on PHP and MySQL.
 Its PHP dependencies are managed with composer but there are some components that should be installed manually:

 * PHP 5.3